 The most common violations were plagiarism and unauthorized aid (Figure 2).
-This was a shift from unauthorized collaboration from previous years.
-It is suspected that the increase in GenAl related cases (57 cases) caused the increase to unauthorized aid and maintenance of plagiarism.
+This was the same as last year.
+It is suspected that the increase in GenAI related cases (64 cases - 57 in 2023/2024) caused the increase to unauthorized aid and maintenance of plagiarism.

 Figure 2 - Types of violations reported.
-Plagiarism (40%): Copying the work of others and presenting it as original.
-Unauthorized collaboration (13%): Giving or receiving answers.Unauthorized Aid (34%): Consulting unapproved resources.
-Falsification (5%): Submitting work under false pretenses.
-Other (8%): Any other academic dishonesty.
+Plagiarism (34%): Copying the work of others and presenting it as original.
+Unauthorized collaboration (24%): Giving or receiving answers.
+Unauthorized Aid (30.8%): Consulting unapproved resources.
+Falsification (7.9%): Submitting work under false pretenses.
+Other (2.8%): Any other academic dishonesty.